Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Type 3: Illness or Severe Distress Floating

-This is the “something more serious may definitely be happening” version.
-Look for these key identifying clues:
+This is the “something more serious may be happening” version.
+Look for these key clues:

-• Rolling or inability to right: Rolling repeatedly or complete inability to stay upright
+• Rolling or inability to right: Rolling repeatedly or inability to stay upright

 • Major visible swelling: Major visible swelling of abdomen